llGuy/CS231NFinalProject/README.md

 # Nezha iOS App

 This repository contains an iOS application that uses the Nezha framework for real-time object detection.
 Nezha is a low-level cross-platform GPU computation framework that efficiently synchronizes machine learning (ML) and graphics GPU workloads using render graphs, providing high throughput and seamless interfacing with Vulkan, Metal, and CUDA.
+This project was developed as a part of Stanford's [CS231N](https://cs231n.stanford.edu/) course.

 ## Overview